Bush welcomes Chinese president for talks

 Beijing said last year it would set the yuan's value against several international currencies, which has allowed it to rise some.
 However, U.S. analysts say China must do more to revalue its currency if it is serious about opening its markets to international trade.

 As one of the U.N.
-Security Council's veto-wielding permanent members, Beijing's support will be needed in the diplomatic standoff over Iran's nuclear ambitions.
-But any move to impose sanctions on Iran if it refuses to halt its uranium enrichment program may be a tough sell in Beijing, which receives much of its oil from the Islamic republic.
+Security Council's veto-wielding permanent members, Beijing plays a key role in the diplomatic standoff over Iran's nuclear ambitions.
+But any move to impose sanctions on Iran if it refuses to halt its uranium enrichment program may be a tough sell in China, which receives much of its oil from the Islamic republic.
 (Watch how Chinese energy demands affect oil prices -- 1:52)

 Hu's visit to the United States is his first since becoming president of the world's most populous country in 2003.
 Bush and Hu have met in Beijing and on the sidelines of the U.N.
 General Assembly.
 Hurricane Katrina forced Hu to postpone a planned visit to the White House in September.